Letters: Innovative lightweight electric farm ute may not be so very far away

 Also, the vast majority of our vehicle fleet today have computer-controlled fuel, ignition, valve train and exhaust systems.
 In fact, there are diesel-powered vehicles now available that can, with an additive, render them as clean as a petrol-powered vehicle .

-What's more, I find this current Goverment, at times, nothing more than a bunch of latte-sipping hypocrites.
+What's more, I find this current Government, at times, nothing more than a bunch of latte-sipping hypocrites.
 For example, Julie Anne Genter, silly enough to ride a bike in the middle of city traffic on her way to give birth.
 On the other hand, the Greens will think nothing, having retired from politics, of getting on a jet and heading to Europe for a holiday.
 Jeanette Fitzsimons, remember?

-Unfortunately, we have idiots in Parliament and news media who make these outragous statements with little rebuttal or questioning.
+Unfortunately, we have idiots in Parliament and news media who make these outrageous statements with little rebuttal or questioning.

 A. BARRON